posted by Kate Berry

 on March 26, 2019

-The number of opioid prescriptions has nearly doubled since the late 1990s and now exceeds 200 million.
-In parallel, there’s been a dramatic increase in prescription drug overdoses—more than 47,000 drug overdose deaths in 2014 alone.
-Concerns about growth in opioid misuse, addiction, and overdoses have led health plans to take a leadership role in combating this public health crisis.
+The number of Americans who suffer from substance use disorders is estimated to be more than 20 million.
+There’s also been a dramatic increase in prescription drug overdoses—more than 70,237 drug overdose deaths in 2017 alone.
+Two-thirds of those deaths involved an opioid like morphine, oxycodone, or hydrocodone.
+Concerns about growing opioid misuse, addiction, and overdoses have led health insurance providers to take a leadership role in combating this public health crisis.

-Combating opioid overuse and addiction requires a comprehensive approach that includes evidence-based treatments for pain management, more cautious opioid prescribing, careful patient monitoring, and access to substance use disorder treatment when needed.
-But more still needs to be done.
-Here is what we recommend:
+Combating opioid misuse, abuse, and addiction requires evidence-based treatments for pain management, more cautious opioid prescribing, careful patient monitoring, and access to substance use disorder treatment and recovery support.
+While progress is being made, we recommend additional efforts in the following areas:

 To learn more about the opioid crisis and how health insurance providers are responding, see AHIP’s Safe, Transparent Opioid Prescribing (STOP) Initiative for more information.